-Sasaki, in collaboration with the Netherlands-based design firm Mecanoo, worked with the City of Boston to design a municipal office building in Dudley Square.
-Located in the heart of Roxbury, Dudley Square is a mass transit hub rich with culture and history.
+Sasaki, in collaboration with the Netherlands-based design firm Mecanoo, worked with the City of Boston to design a municipal office building in Nubian Square (formerly Dudley Square).
+Located in the heart of Roxbury, Nubian Square is a mass transit hub rich with culture and history.
 The facility is a part of former Mayor Thomas M. Menino's Dudley Square Vision Project, which sought to revitalize the once-thriving urban neighborhood.
 Using the past to create the future, the facility preserves and incorporates the iconic Ferdinand Furniture Building, an emblem of the square's historic commercial vitality.
 The 215,000-square-foot structure has become the headquarters of Boston Public Schools (BPS), and includes a green roof, state-of-the-art office space, retail, civic spaces, and community meeting space.

-Achieving the appropriate balance between the vision of the future and the historical integrity of Dudley Square was a critical component of the design process.
+Achieving the appropriate balance between the vision of the future and the historical integrity of Nubian Square was a critical component of the design process.
 In addition to the Ferdinand furniture building, the design incorporated the historic Curtis and Waterman buildings, creating a triangle of historic facades connected by new construction.
-The restored Ferdinand, Curtis, and Waterman buildings maintain the existing feel and scale of Dudley Square, and the building adds a powerful modern aesthetic.
+The restored Ferdinand, Curtis, and Waterman buildings maintain the existing feel and scale of Nubian Square, and the building adds a powerful modern aesthetic.
 Together, these elements create a rich texture both physically and conceptually.

 The ground floor of the facility serves as a public zone, providing both community gathering space and opportunities for economic advancement through retail and dining.
 The second floor is outfitted with meeting rooms to provide an interaction zone for BPS, while the sixth floor public meeting space and roof terrace is open and accessible to all.